IBM/kafka-connect-loosehangerjeans-source/README.md

     transactions.amount.min: 100.0
     # maximum amount of a transaction
     transactions.amount.max: 1000.0
+    # ratio of the transactions that should be a complete sequence of
+    #  STARTED -> PROCESSING -> PROCESSING -> COMPLETED
+    transactions.valid.ratio: 0.8  # 80% of transactions are complete
+                                   # 20% of transactions omit an event
 ```

 For example, if you want to theme the demo to be based on products in a different industry, you could adjust product sizes/materials/styles/name to match your demo (the options don't need to actually be "sizes", "materials" or "styles" - they just need to be lists that will make sense when combined into a single string).